amplitude/amplitude-docs/content/collections/data/en/streaming-transformations.md

 ## Feature availability

-This feature is available with **Amplitude paid plans only**.
-You need to be on a Plus/Growth/Enterprise plan to create the corresponding transformations in Amplitude before streaming them out.
-See the [pricing page](https://Amplitude.com/pricing) for details.
+This feature is available on Plus, Growth, or Enterprise plans.
+For more information, see the [pricing page](https://amplitude.com/pricing).

 ## Setup